cmc496/readme-generator/new-README.md

   ---
   # Readme Generator
-    This project is designed to allow developers to more easily create a Readme file for a project
+    This goal of this project is to allow developers to more easily generate a README file for their projects.
     Deployed: https://cmc496.github.io/readme-generator/
     ___
     ## Table of Contents